ecrucru/anticrux/README.md

 ### Node.js

-To use AntiCrux Server and AntiCrux Engine, you need to install [Node.js](https://nodejs.org).
+To use the different modules of AntiCrux out of a web-browser, you need to install [Node.js](https://nodejs.org).
 With a packet manager under Linux, you can type :

 ```bash
 apt-get install nodejs nodejs-legacy